-This only adds the odd numbers, because the continue statement skips the line "sum=i" for even numbers.
+This only adds the odd numbers, because the continue statement skips the line "sum+=i" for even numbers.
 The output is then 25.

 As you should be able to see, typically the break and continue statements can be avoided and replaced with an if-then-else statement to make it easier to follow the program's execution.
-The only real excuse to use the continue statement is to avoid adding an extra if-statement to encapsulate your data (e.g., you might already have a lot of nested ifstatements and you want to avoid another).
-Exercise: Write a program that inputs from the user how many numbers she would like to enter.
-The program should then input that many numbers and computes the average of the numbers.
+The only real excuse to use the continue statement is to avoid adding an extra if-statement to encapsulate your data (e.g., you might already have a lot of nested if-statements and you want to avoid another).